rpgraham84/favicodes/docs/pages/api.rst

 -------------

 - Specifies the font style to use
-- Different for different families of fonts
+- Different options for different families of fonts
 - Default is "regular"
 - For Noto fonts these are:
     - black